AdaCore/why3/doc/manpages.rst

 provers
     The detected provers are listed.
-Note that you can hide some provers of that list using the preferences, tab .
+Note that you can hide some provers of that list using the preferences, tab *Provers*.

 strategies
     the set of known strategies is listed